 The audit does not have the objective to verify every transaction, or entry, or detect fraud.

-Note: Audit of ICANN org is separate from audit related to the fund.
+Note: The general financial audit of ICANN org is separate from the specific audit related to the fund.

-Requirements resulting from ICANN’s obligations regarding accountability and transparency to the public, as defined in the bylaws:
+The following are existing requirements resulting from ICANN’s obligations regarding accountability and transparency to the public, as defined in the Bylaws:

-Engage with the Community on planning, performance and reporting of activities carried out.
+Engage with the community on planning, performance and reporting of activities carried out.

 Be available and ready to respond to inquiries, publish documents and information.

 Clear roles and responsibilities should be established for different parties involved in the process.
-If ICANN org is going to work in partnership with a separate non-profit, that non-profit will also need to meet its own fiduciary responsibilities and will have to respect the requirements identified by ICANN org.
+If ICANN org is going to work in partnership with a separate non-profit (mechanism B), that non-profit will also need to meet its own fiduciary responsibilities and will have to respect the requirements identified by ICANN org.
 An appropriate legal agreement (e.g. contract, MoU) should be established between ICANN org and the non-profit, outlining the respective roles and responsibilities of each entity in operating the program.

-The principle of simplicity should be observed the implementation of any oversight structures for the selected mechanism.
 Decisions should be driven by fiduciary duties of the entities involved and strategic goals of the program.
 By observing the principle of simplicity, the program reduces potential for conflict of interest, streamlines the path to making distributions, and reduces overhead costs associated with running the program.

-Industry best practices should be observed wherever possible and appropriate:
+State of the art best practices should be followed:

 require measurable uses and outcomes of grants